 - Frequent blood donors, if they happen to come in contact with non-sterile needles/syringes, may be at risk of Hepatitis C.

 - The patients having dialysis or organ transplants also have increased risks.

 Symptoms Of Hepatitis C

-Most of the patients with Hepatitis C are asymptomatic (having no symptoms).
+Most patients with Hepatitis C are asymptomatic (having no symptoms).
 However, others may experience several symptoms such as: